The state of Georgia boasts historic old towns, great hiking trails, white sandy beaches but where are the best places

 While the city may be most celebrated for its role in The Masters, there are plenty of other things to do in the southern locale for non-golf enthusiasts as well.
-Augusta boasts a beautiful and diverse downtown area where the main strip, Broad Street, is filled with local artistic shops and businesses as well as lively restaurants which serve up traditional, southern cuisine all year round.
+Augusta boasts a beautiful and diverse downtown area where the main strip, Broad Street, is filled with local art shops and businesses as well as lively restaurants which serve up traditional, southern cuisine all year round.
 Visitors can also walk along the city’s Riverwalk that overlooks the Savannah River.
 If you’re looking for a modern, yet traditional Georgia city that is rich in history and soul, Augusta should be at the top of your list.
-In fact, the “Godfather of Soul” himself, James Brown, was raised here in the 1930’s during the Great Depression and second World War.
+In fact, the “Godfather of Soul” himself, James Brown, was raised here in the 1930’s during the Great Depression and Second World War.
 Walk in the same places as the Rock and Roll Hall of Fame singer while chowing down on a local specialty, the pimento cheese sandwich, and you are sure to have the full Augusta, Georgia experience.